The Fabric of time ... (c) 2025 from inside your Shadow (edits in progress)

 They walked down the streets on and near Bourbon Street as the bum said, "This is the joint," as they passed another bar.
 But the seventh bar they passed was special.
 The bum would go in the bar and tell Tom to wait to see if the place was cool.
 Then they'd go in together and "have uhelluhofuhtime."
 They stopped in front of The Checkpoint.
 The bum went inside.
 It seemed strange to Tom that he wasn't known by any of the other street people.
 He seemed to be pretending to not know something; or at least that was what Tom was telling himself.
 He had a full pack of smokes, and was being entertained.
 Yet Tom knew soon that it would end because he needed money.
 "Here you go," the bum said cheerfully-and it only took him less than five minutes to come out of The Checkpoint with a twenty dollar bill in his hand.
 "Okay, who you rip off now?"
 He asked the bum as he let his cigarette butt fall to the ground.
 Then he stomped out the flame.
 "Good to see you.
 Please come back."
 A couple dressed fancy came to the bar entrance, "What did you do?"
 Tom asked the bum.
 "Here, I need to make this worth your time."
 Then the bum handed Tom two twenty-dollar bills.
 "Okay, you got anything to drink?"
 Tom asked joking.
 "Liquid courage uh," the bum's reply for some reason prompted Tom to stop walking.
 Then the bum and Tom said at the same time, "You know something that I don't know?"
 But the Bum said it in such a way to make it a mocking joke to imply that he was in control of the situation.
 Was in control of Tom.

 Tom Troubadour looked at a clock on the Record store building on Esplanade.
 It was the time for him to busk again.
 Now he had three packs of Marlboro Reds and a good six pack buzz.
 The bum stopped in front of Checkpoint Charlies.
 Outside the bar, the street people hang out.
 "Hey what's up?"
 They cheerfully greeted Tom Troubadour with all their hugs and joints.
 They wore thrift store bought clothes.
 Most of them haven't showered or bathed in a long while.
 There were sleeping bags on the sidewalks.
 A couple of them had dogs on leaches.
-And as he gave out cigarettes, one at a time.
-When he noticed the bum wasn't around, he suddenly appeared and shouted, "Let Freedom Ring!
+And as he gave out cigarettes, one at a time, he noticed the bum wasn't around, he suddenly appeared and shouted, "Let Freedom Ring!
 Let Freedom Ring!
 Let Freedom Ring!"
 With that the bum started throwing twenty-dollar bills through the air.

 Tom stood in the entrance of Checkpoint Charlies.
 He barely remembered the last time he played in there because he was drunk and high out of his mind.
 He remembered looking at the television behind the bar and was trying and stopped playing as the last five of the thirty of the audience left.
 Tom started cussing on the mic, "Well %$#* ya'll!"
 Shortly after that he was escorted out of the bar by New Orleans' finest.
 Tom ever so wanted, longed to have a second chance to redeem himself.
 Afterall, he had that good buzz.
 That not going beyond the buzz kind of buzz that made him loose, yet not too loose.
 Checkpoint Charlies had about thirty tables with stools.
 Has dimly red glow around everything; except on the barely big enough stage.
 Barely has room enough to fit a four-piece band.
 There's a poster of Hank among the past promo performer flyers posted on the walls.
 The bar was connected to a flat steel stove.
 There was a large refrigerator beside the stove.
 There are about ten bar stools in front of the bar slash stove.
 Tom looked at all the bottles on the stands behind the bar tender.
 There are all sorts of writing-drunk, high, and Loh'Rd knows whatever else inspired prose are on the bathroom walls.
 Behind the stage there's a laundry mat that has an Elvis pinball machine on a back wall of the laundry mat.
 There were only four in the audience.
 The musician playing his acoustic guitar was good.
 But by his sound was off his game.
 "Guitar Joe," Tom muttered to himself.
-They had played together on the sidewalk in front of 'Touchdown Jesus.'
+They had played together on the sidewalk in front of 'Touchdown Jesus’ many times.

 He remembered how instantly he drew the crowd with his fingers going majestically up and down the guitar neck.
 People came and threw their bills down.
 That was a couple years ago.
 He thought about returning the favor as he gulped down the last drops of his beer.
 Yet he was more curious about where the bum went.
 Perhaps the night's adventure was over.
 He walked back into the streets.
 "They probably won't let me in there anyway," Tom whispered to himself.

 "Hey, Tom you want this?"
 A street person asked him.
 He went by the name Leather Lee.
-They, and he uses that name because year around he's wearing some sort of leather vest, black leather pants.
+They, and he uses that name because year around he's wearing some sort of leather vest, and black leather pants.
 His upper body looked like it was chiseled out of stone.
 Sometimes for fun he assists either helping a bouncer or being a bouncer himself.
 "Sure man," Troubadour Tom took a long toc.
 Leather Lee wouldn't normally let someone take such a long hit.

 Tom would get the 'let loose' feeling to get the gumption to go inside Checkpoint Charlie's and help Joe gain more confidence.
 Tom pictured it in his head of going unnoticed by the scrutinizing bar tender.